Lincoln University gets some of its research funding from the Performance Based Research Fund (PBRF)

 The Fund, administered by the Tertiary Education Commission (TEC), acknowledges and rewards excellence in research.

-Staff quality determines 60% of funding.
+Staff quality determines 60 percent of funding.

 - This is measured through Evidence Portfolios (EP).
 These are research CV's comprised of publications, peer esteem and contribution to the research environment.